 Identity and provisioning management

 Do you have a way to address flexibility, accessibility, and performance routinely for your technical infrastructure to keep up with the change?
-One of our best practice uses an electronic IT asset discovery tool that speeds the inventory of IT infrastructure, versioning, and licensing so you have accurate, location-based data for all discoverable devices and technology assets.
+One of our best practices is to perform a total cost comparison which analyzes IT infrastructure, third party software, versioning and licensing, disaster recovery plans and more.
 We can help you comprehensively evaluate your current infrastructure so you can build a strategic roadmap and a strong technology foundation for the future.

 Senior Consultant, CIO, CereCore